Past-The-War-Earth/the-struggle-continues-anew.xyz/equipment/Gloved_Combat_Equipment.md

 ## Defensive formations

 1. Lower back, belt and below armor should be heavily reinforced and braced to support several shield weights.
-Lower armor can be power-assisted when shields are attached to the back.
+Lower armor can be power-assisted when a shield is attached to the back of it.
 Shield sensors and helmet Augmented Reality vision should enable through-shield combat awareness when shield is carried in frontal defensive formations, or in shield structures.

 2. Shields are to be near-rhombus shaped with configurable extensions to a rectangle or be otherwise sufficiently adjustable.
 Shields should be able to form a structurally ideal, impact-preventing dome or a functionally alike structure.
 Battlefield defensive structures should be supported at least at squad level with 7 side and 2 top shields or a functionally equivalent formation.
 Platoon and company size shielding and anchoring structures should be possible with advanced shield interlinking and adaptive structural supports.
 A non-combat usage of larger structures is mobile barracks.